Uninen/tauri-vue-template/README.md

 ### Debugging

 - The `dev` command has by default `RUST_BACKTRACE=1` set which makes Rust output full backtraces to the console.
-(Simply remove it from the package.json command if you want it).
+(Remove it from the `package.json` command if you don't want it).
 - If you use VS Code, you can debug Rust code with the included `Debug Tauri` config.

 ### Building and releasing